FAQs - Large Taxpayer

-- Does a person cease to be a large taxpayer when his annual turnover falls below Rs 100 m?
+- Does an entity cease to be a large taxpayer when its annual turnover falls below Rs 100 m?

-- How does a large taxpayer submit his return?
+- How shall a large taxpayer submit its return?

 - May a large taxpayer file for the same period both manual and electronic returns?